25 June – 9 August

 a solo exhibition by Aram Lee

 Buro Stedelijk is pleased to present Every Worm Trampled Is a Star, the first European solo exhibition by Amsterdam-based artist Aram Lee.
-The exhibition marks the first presentation of her 2026 SONGEUN Art Award Grand Prize-winning work as a spatial installation.

 Centred on Seoul's former Yongsan military base, the project imagines the voice and memory of the land itself.
 Through fragmented narratives, it traces memories held within the soil: displaced communities, buried microorganisms, erased landscapes, and the many attempts to occupy, map, flatten, and heal the site across generations.